Estimated reading time: 3 minutes

 We love apricots, but we hate them a little bit too.

 They get SO many diseases, they’re vulnerable to frost, and they can generally just be very fussy to grow.
-(To find out more how frost can damage crops, read this BOM blog).
+(Find out more about how frost can damage crops here).

 This photo (above) is a variety called ‘Earlicot’, which, as you’ve probably guessed, is very early.
 We chose it because it helps to start the fruit season earlier, which spreads the harvest over a longer period.
 Having a long harvest is a great way to increase your food security.